SophiaVei/Ethereum-Solidity/README.md

 Notes:
+● Uses method overloading for providing two different variations of the same method that facilitates the transfer of funds.
+● Uses a modifier to restrict access to functionality.
+● The addresses of the charities are not publicly available.

 1) The contract was compiled in Remix - Ethereum IDE
 2) Addresses were created using Ganache - Truffle Suite